spookylukey/playerdo/README.rst

-So you use several media players, sometimes at the same time (like 'shell-fm' running in a terminal, and something else with a GUI), and sometimes you like to try out new media players for a while.
-And you want the the media buttons on your keyboard to Do The Right Thing without having to reprogram keyboard shortcuts.
-This package is a solution to that problem.
+player_do provides a simple command line interface to control whatever media player is running on your computer.

-You can set up keyboard shortcuts to map the play/pause button to 'player_do playpause' etc, and player_do generally does the Right Thing.
+It is designed to allow you to configure the media buttons on your keyboard (play, pause, next etc.) to Do The Right Thing without having to change anything if you switch to a different media player.

-There is a command 'install_gnome' to help set up keyboard shortcuts on GNOME.
+It also includes a command 'install_gnome' to help set up keyboard shortcuts initially on GNOME.
+It can, however, be used with any system where you can map keyboard shortcuts to commands.

-The currently supported programs can be seen by running 'player_do help'.
+The currently supported media players can be seen by running 'player_do help'.
 Those that have been tested include the following:

 * Audacious
 * Amarok